particle-iot/docs/src/content/reference/device-os/firmware.md

 The standby mode is used to achieve the lowest power consumption.
 After entering standby mode, the RAM and register contents are lost{{#if has-backup-ram}} except for retained memory{{/if}}.

+For cellular devices, reconnecting to cellular after `SLEEP_MODE_DEEP` will generally use more power than using `SLEEP_NETWORK_STANDBY` for periods less than 15 minutes.
+You should definitely avoid using `SLEEP_MODE_DEEP` on cellular devices for periods of 5 minutes.
+Your SIM can be blocked by your mobile carrier for aggressive reconnection if you reconnect to cellular very frequently.
+Using `SLEEP_NETWORK_STANDBY` keeps the connection up, and supports sleeping for shorter intervals.

 {{#if has-stm32}}
 The device will automatically *wake up* after the specified number of seconds or by applying a rising edge signal to the {{#if core}}A7{{else}}WKP{{/if}} pin.